Applying for or renewing a blue badge

 How do I renew my blue badge?

 You can reapply online; the process is exactly the same as making an application for the first time.
-You will need to pay a fee of £10 for your new badge.
-You will also need to provide us with an up to date photograph and any evidence relevant to your application.

 What if I have a blue badge from another area?

 If you move to Cornwall from another area, you can continue to use your old badge.
 You can apply for a new badge from Cornwall Council when your old one expires.
 You should tell the Council that issued your old badge about your change of address.